 - Stir in the lime juice, season with salt and pepper.

-- To serve, place large piece of fish on top garnish with cilantro.
+- To serve, place a large piece of fish on top garnish with cilantro.